malteschoen/fasterGibsonForExtensionalFlowBetweenCapillaries/Readme.md

 Figure 6: Comparison between bracketed term dataset and the advanced formula.
 Square symbols indicate dataset, circles our legacy linear formula.

 Again, it becomes clear that the influence of the ratio of the radii is notable only for t < 0.25.
-Performance of our advanced formula is fair.
+Performance of our legacy linear formula varies.
 The data for alpha = 30° is not matched well.
 The data for t = 0.25 it not matched at all.
 Expressed in mathematical terms, our legacy linear formula results in an average error of 22 %.
 The single greatest error is 50 %.

 </details>